 Mixing Costello's legendary wordplay with the Roots' down-and-dirty, funky grooves, the album has already roused one-time Costello devotees from their slumber and has likely converted some Roots followers into Elvis fans, impressed with how the bespectacled Englishman can throw down a rhyme.

 The "roots" of the unlikely pairing can be traced to Costello's three appearances on "Late Night With Jimmy Fallon" on which the Roots serve as the house band, usually jamming with the evening's musical guests.
-Unbeknownst to Costello, Questlove was a huge fan.
+Unbeknownst to Costello, ?uestlove was a huge fan.
 But there were clues.
-During one of his guest spots, Questlove and the Roots dug up music from a U.K. commercial for R White's Lemonade written by Elvis' father, Ross MacManus, and featuring a young Costello, then known as Declan MacManus, on backing vocals and bass.
-"We found it on the Internet and decided to do it," Questlove says, "and it really floored him.
+During one of his guest spots, ?uestlove and the Roots dug up music from a U.K. commercial for R White's Lemonade written by Elvis's father, Ross MacManus, and featuring a young Costello, then known as Declan MacManus, on backing vocals and bass.
+"We found it on the Internet and decided to do it," ?uestlove says, "and it really floored him.
 He was like, 'How did you know about that?'"